liuhai84/Mineral-Prospectivity-Prediction-Convolutional-Neural-Networks/README.md

 Before run, please copy the file folder of "sample" and renamed it as "train".

 Data augmentation.py:
 Divide the dataset into the training and validation sets that 80% of the samples for training and 20% of the samples for validation, and utilize the data augmentation method to generate more samples.
 The file folder of "train_expand" contains the samples for training, and the file folder of "verify_expand" contains the samples for validation.
+Then, transform samples into the format of “datalist”.

 data_loader_channels.py:
-Transform samples into the format of “datalist” for inputting into convolutional neural network (CNN).
+Read the file of “datalist” to get multi-channel samples and their labels for inputting into convolutional neural network (CNN).

 LeNet.py: LeNet structure of CNN.